Guide

 YAML fixtures, associations, and keeping data predictable so later tests do not fight random state.

-Testing a simple CRUD (system tests)
+Testing simple CRUD (system tests)

 Drive the browser through list, show, create, update, and delete for Recipes using the fixture data you set up earlier.
+System tests for CRUD with remaining integration tests for update and destroy.

 Testing models